PLPAcademy/day-3-assignment-Faithkam/README.md

 C) Install MySQL Workbench
 D) Set up a root password

-Answer: B) Download MySQL Installer from the official website

 What setup type should you choose for a custom MySQL installation?